AnurAK1/AI0-Machine-Learning/README.md

 #### 🤖Machine learning Modeling
 Training various algorithms, including Linear Regression and Decision Trees, to identify the optimal model for car price predictions.

-##### Fine-Tuning: Ensuring the best performance of our models involves Adjusting hyperparameters to enhance model accuracy.
+##### Fine-Tuning: Ensuring the best performance of our models, adjusting hyperparameters to enhance model accuracy.

+#### Programming Codes and Data files.
+The programming codes and data files are present in the repo to have a deeper understanding of this project.
+The input files are in csv format with training and testing dataset uploaded seperating in a zip folder named kaggle cohort .
+In this skill assessment the output data file has been uploaded as predictive data based on ID's for the car that needs car price.